 Unless controlled adequately, using a knife is a high-risk activity in kitchens.
-This was seen first-hand (or first-finger) on Saturday Kitchen with chef Donal Skehan slicing open his finger during what he aptly described as ‘live television with very sharp knives’.
-Similar dangers have also become apparent through the introduction of new medical term ‘avocado hand’ following a top British Surgeon revealing he treats up to four people a week for deep lacerations inflicted whilst attempting to cut an avocado.
+This was seen first-hand (or first-finger), a few years ago on Saturday Kitchen, with chef Donal Skehan slicing open his finger during what he aptly described as ‘live television with very sharp knives’.
+Similar dangers have also become apparent through the introduction of new medical term ‘avocado hand’, termed as such after a top British surgeon, Dr Eccles, revealed that he treats up to four people a week for deep lacerations inflicted while attempting to cut an avocado.
 Dr Eccles thinks that avocados should carry warning stickers to minimise these incidents.
+You have been warned!

-Here at Shield Safety, our Safety Advice Line team receive on average 80 cases a month relating to knife accidents.
-Similarly to Donal’s case, the majority of these incidents involve fingers.
+Here at Shield Safety, our Safety Advice Line team receives on average 40 cases a month relating to knife accidents.
+Similarly, to Donal’s case, most of these incidents involve fingers.
 It is rare that these types of injuries need much more than a plaster, worst case scenarios may involve the victim needing stitches and therefore it is unusual for these injuries to be RIDDOR reportable.
 This could present some confusion when we’ve stated that using a knife is a high-risk activity, yet they lead to minor injuries.
 It’s very important to remember that the minor injuries our team encounter are mostly incurred within a controlled situation.
-Without suitable control measures in the place, the results of a knife accident could be far worse.
+Without suitable control measures in place, the results of a knife accident could be far worse.

 As stated by the HSE, as an employer ‘you must ensure that your employees are kept safe from harm so far as is reasonably practicable.’
-In order to do this, you must assess the risk of your employees being cut by knives and take reasonable precautions.
+To do this, you must assess the risk of your employees being cut by knives and take reasonable precautions.

 Identify any hazards

 • Accidental stabbing